PaaS-TA/Guide/service-guide/messagequeue/PAAS-TA_RABBITMQ_SERVICE_INSTALL_GUIDE_V1.0.md

 OK

-service      plans         description                                                                           broker p-rabbitmq   standard      RabbitMQ is a robust and scalable high-performance multi-protocol messaging broker.   rabbitmq-service-broker
+service      plans         description                                                                           broker rabbitmq     standard      RabbitMQ is a robust and scalable high-performance multi-protocol messaging broker.   rabbitmq-service-broker

 TIP: Use 'cf marketplace -s SERVICE' to view descriptions of individual plans of a given service.
 ```